AdaCore/spark2014/lrm/source/packages.rst

 #.
 A Refined Precondition of a subprogram defines a *refinement*
    of the precondition of the subprogram.

 #.
 The static semantics are otherwise as for a precondition.

 .. centered:: **Verification Rules**

 #.
-The precondition of a subprogram declaration shall imply the the
+The precondition of the abstract view of the subprogram shall imply its
-   Refined Precondition
+   Refined_Precondition.

 .. centered:: **Dynamic Semantics**